- Antique Diamonds

 Classic Asschers are reasonably priced, but they are in a limited supply and require a trained eye and lots of time and patience to distinguish them from modern Asschers.

 Cushion Brilliants are essentially round brilliants with a pillow-like shape.
 Their pavilion facets originate at the culet and extend to the girdle in a star-like fashion.
-A stone loses its spot on the top of cushion’s Mount Olympus and becomes Cushion Brilliant when it matches at least three of the following criteria:
+A stone loses its spot on the top of the cushion’s Mount Olympus and becomes Cushion Brilliant when it matches at least three of the following criteria:

 – the table is over 53%